me-is-arya/code-in-place/README.md

-Chatbot.
-It is specifically designed for academic related questions only.
-It has 2 modes of input: Text and voice.
-It uses NLP modules such as fuzzywuzzy to compare the question asked with the available questions in its question bank.
-If a similarity is found, it displays the corresponding answer from the answer bank.
-If a similar question is not found, it searches Wikipedia for an answer and displays the answer and the link for further reference.

-Go to command centre and pip install all the following modules :
-1.pyttsx3
-2.speech_recognition
-3.wikipedia
-4.fuzzywuzzy
-5.tkinter as tk
-6.threading

-Then download all the files in the project and run AURA.py
+this is a chatbot that has a set of quesitons and a set of answers. if the question asked by the user is not a part of this then it calls the wikipedia api. your job is to make this ai chatbot better with new features such as ai integration, better latency, etc.